 2. Flower Fundraiser

-Contact a local florist to see if they would be willing to partner with you to hold a breast cancer awareness campaign around a holiday such as Mother’s Day or Valentine’s Day, when flower sales are booming.
-Ask if they will donate a percentage of all red or pink roses sold to your fundraiser, and in turn they will receive a free advertisement from you as you spread word about your campaign.
+Contact a local florist to see if they would be willing to partner with you to hold a breast cancer awareness campaign around a holiday such as Mother’s Day or Valentine’s Day when flower sales are booming.
+Ask if they will donate a percentage of all red or pink roses sold to your fundraiser, and in turn, they will receive a free advertisement from you as you spread the word about your campaign.